infothrill/python-dyndnsc/docs/user/faq.rst

 Python 3 Support?
 -----------------

 Yes!
-In fact, we recommend running on Python3, because a lot of dynamic dns services provide https interfaces, which are best supported in newer python versions from a security and performance point of view.
+In fact, we only support Python3 at this point.

 Here's a list of Python platforms that are officially
 supported:

-* Python 2.7
-* Python 3.4
 * Python 3.5
 * Python 3.6
+* Python 3.7
+* Python 3.8

 Is service xyz supported?